NDAB16008U Programming Language Design (PLD)

 BSc Programme in Computer Science

-The course explores the design space of programming languages and how the design choices affect implementation and other properties of the language.
+The course explores the design space of programming languages and how the design choices affect the implementation and other properties of the language.

 A brief history of programming languages is presented and a selected set of features are explored with respect to design choices, how they interact and how they can be implemented.